 Sheep eat a lot of grass, they are totally focused on eating.
 Because they are so absorbed in nibbling grass, all day, all the time, one or two usually tend to wander away from the flock and get lost.
 (Luke 15:3-6).

-After eating, the sheep needs to digest what he has eaten by lying down, but sometimes he won’t lie down on his own.
+After eating, the sheep needs to rest.
+She lays down and while resting, chews her cud and digests, as the sheep in a ruminant.
+Sometimes he won’t lie down on his own.
 He needs to be made to lie down.
 (Psalm 23:2-3).

 At night he brought the flock home to the fold, counting them as they passed under the rod at the door to assure himself that none were missing.
 Nor did his labours always end with sunset.
 Often he had to guard the fold through the dark hours from the attack of wild beasts, or the wily attempts of the prowling thief (see 1 Samuel 17:34).
 King James Bible Dictionary